crackerjacques/rpi_lgpio_vst_wrapper/README.md

 ![pwm](https://github.com/user-attachments/assets/e38ba7ad-cd09-4817-9985-74fe07d27756)

-The user interface is as desolate as a desert.
+This user interface is as desolate as a desert.
 Sooner or later, a camel will emerge from the shade of the faders.

 # ws2812_tester